Deleting posts automatically in Mastodon after a certain time period

 Using Advanced mode through your keyboard

-The Mastodon web interface can be controlled almost entirely through your keyboard, click here to see the section on hotkeys for more details.
+If you prefer using just your keyboard, the Mastodon web interface can optionally be controlled almost entirely through key commands, click here to see the section on hotkeys for a complete list.
 These hotkeys also include some commands that only work in Advanced mode.

 The original website version of Mastodon from 2016 used the multicolumn interface, but while some enjoyed it others found it confusing and overwhelming.
 Eventually a simpler single column interface was introduced, and single column became the default.
 The multicolumn interface was renamed “advanced” and made available as an optional mode in settings.